 - Dates: use the standard month day, year format.
 If just month and year, do not separate with a comma.

 - Numbers: In the narration and notes use Arabic numerals for numbers above one hundred but spell out if less: e.g. ten men, 120 miles, 4,500 soldiers (but keep hundred, thousand, million, billion if they appear as whole numbers: e.g. “one thousand years ago”).
 Inclusive numerals do not repeat digits common to both numbers: e.g. 123-5, 325-67, except in the 'teens, e.g. 15-17, 1914-18, or where the last digit of the first number is 0, e.g. 100-101, 140-42.

 - Names: Preferably give full names (and title or rank if appropriate) at first mention.
 Titles and ranks are not capitalized except where they precede names.

 - Images: All images should be at least 300 dpi and in .TIFF format.
 All graphics should be linked to, rather than embedded in, the text file.
 (See Illustration Guidelines below.)

 - Authors are strongly encouraged to submit final copies of their manuscripts in electronic form once their manuscripts have been accepted for publication.
 Manuscripts in electronic form should be submitted as Microsoft Word files.

 - Manuscripts of a scientific nature may use the APA style that is the standard within those disciplines, and use parenthetical citation rather than footnotes.
 Format for citations must be consistent throughout the manuscript.

-Manuscripts submitted for publication consideration should be directed to James D. Wison, Associate Director, University of Louisiana at Lafayette Press, PO Box 48231, Lafayette, LA, 70504-2831.
+Manuscripts submitted for publication consideration should be directed to Managing Editor Devon Lord, University of Louisiana at Lafayette Press, PO Box 48231, Lafayette, LA, 70504-2831.